znicholls/netcdf-scm/README.md

 </p>
 <br>

+Python wrappers for processing netCDF files for use with simple climate models.

 ## Why is there a `Makefile` in a pure Python repository?

 Whilst it's probably not good practice, a `Makefile` is a simple way to automate general setup (environment setup in particular).